KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

   - Fixed layering of expanded clumps.
 - Now setting focus on Clump Name field on load and edit.
 - Added option to pop out Add/Edit Form so code clump can be wider.
+- Implemented 'sessionStorage' for 'active storage index' setting, so any open Data Clump Flow apps in other open tabs don't change the currently active storage.

 _